-Despite crossing half the globe, Amin Nawabi, the Afghan refugee at the heart of this deeply compassionate, mournful and strikingly original animation, sees virtually none of it.
-His world encompasses shipping containers, the dank hulls of rickety boats, grim Estonian prison cells, barely-less-grim Moscow apartments, and snatched glimpses of passing cities through truck windows.
-Always on the move, always scared, always wondering what comes next, Amin’s reality is a bruising succession of unbearable choices – mostly made by other people.
+Despite crossing half the globe, Amin Nawabi, the Afghan refugee at the heart of this deeply compassionate, mournful and strikingly original animated documentary, sees virtually none of it.
+His world encompasses shipping containers, the dank hulls of rickety boats, grim Estonian prison cells, barely-less-grim Moscow apartments, and snatched glimpses of cities through truck windows.
+Always on the move, always scared, always wondering what’s next, Amin lives a reality that’s a bruising succession of tough choices – mostly made by other people.

-It’s one of the many paradoxes in this gut-punch adult animation – a worthy heir to Waltz with Bashir and Cartoon Saloon’s The Breadwinner – where the prices of freedom is frequently temporary imprisonment.
-Flee animates interviews between the real Amin (a pseudonym) and a Danish friend in his new home, Copenhagen.
+It’s one of the paradoxes in this gut-punch adult animation – a worthy heir to Waltz with Bashir and Cartoon Saloon’s The Breadwinner – that the price of freedom is frequently temporary imprisonment.
+Flee animates interviews between Amin (a pseudonym) and a Danish friend in his new home, Copenhagen.
 These sessions are part therapy, part gay coming-of-age memoir (a second, parallel journey Amin has made), part haunting testimonial to a life left behind.
-They’re recreated via hand-drawn animation, which lends a naturalistic tenor to his memories of growing up in middle-class Kabul, then fleeing when the Mujahideen take over: first to Russia, then the Baltic.
+They’re recreated via hand-drawn animation, which lends a naturalistic tenor to Amin’s memories of growing up in middle-class Kabul, then fleeing when the mujahideen take over: first to Russia, then the Baltics.

-There’s just the tiniest disconnect between the voiceovers and animation, mainly because no recording studio was involved.
-It lends a rough-around-the-edges quality that serves only to deepen the pathos by offering a constant reminder that everything you’re seeing happened, that all of the characters are real.
-The grim mechanics of people smuggling – and the ugly, profiteering traffickers behind it – are detailed in all their dehumanising sophistication.
+There’s the tiniest disconnect between the voiceovers and animation, mainly because no recording studio was involved.
+It lends a scrappy quality that only deepens the pathos by offering a constant reminder that everything you’re seeing happened.
+The grim mechanics of people-smuggling – and the traffickers behind it – are detailed in all their dehumanising sophistication.
 Here, Danish writer-director Jonas Poher Rasmussen conjures up Amin’s most traumatic memories by switching to charcoal line drawings of figures on the run, blurs of panicked motion.
-It has a haunting effect in concert with the more traditional animation techniques and occasional news footage of the Afghan war and Perestroika-era Russia.
+It has a haunting effect in concert with the more traditional animation and real news footage of the Afghan war and Perestroika-era Russia.

-Never extraneous, Flee’s smaller details make this true-life story buzz with life.
-They’re Amin’s mental souvenirs of long-buried moments: the Anil Kapoor cigarette card and Jean-Claude Van Damme poster that first make Amin question his sexuality as a boy (animated ‘80s JCVD smoulders in a way the real one never quite managed), or the flashing sneakers of a fellow migrant as they’re smuggled across a border by night.
+The film’s smaller details make this true story buzz with life.
+They’re Amin’s mental souvenirs of his past: the Anil Kapoor cigarette card and Jean-Claude Van Damme poster that first make him question his sexuality as a boy, the flashing sneakers of a fellow migrant as they’re smuggled across a border by night.

 Those moments linger.
-But beneath their melancholy is a sense of healing and of past demons being confronted.
-Flee, which is executive produced by Riz Ahmed and Nikolaj Coster-Waldau (who will also voice the leads in the English-dubbed version), offers a penetrating insight into the psychology of the migrant experience.
-Shame, Amin admits of one jaw-dropping encounter with an ocean liner full of snapping tourists, is a lingering companion.
-This remarkable film will have a similar effect.
+But beneath their melancholy is a sense of healing.
+Flee, which was executive produced by Riz Ahmed and Game of Thrones’ Nikolaj Coster-Waldau, offers a penetrating insight into the psychology of the migrant experience.
+Shame, Amin admits in one jaw-dropping encounter with an ocean liner full of snapping tourists, is a constant companion.
+This remarkable film will stay with you in a similar way.